PotatoSpudowski/fastLLaMa/README.md

 # Make sure to set paths correctly for the base model and adapter inside the example
 # Commands:
 # load_lora: Attaches the adapter to the base model
-# unload_lora: Deattaches the adapter (Deattach for fp16 is yet to be added!)
+# unload_lora: Deattaches the adapter
 # reset: Resets the model state
 ```